 Stockton Maxwell here.
 I'm an assistant professor of Geospatial Science at Radford University (VA).
 My academic training is varied.
-I started out as a behavioral psychologist, moved onto forest ecology, and ended up as a biogeographer with ecological intentions.
+I started out as a behavioral psychologist, moved onto forest ecology, and ended up as a biogeographer with ecological and climatological intentions.
 All of which are terribly interesting and continue to occupy my time.
 Researchwise, I specialize in applications of dendrochronology including forest disturbance history, carbon sequestration, paleoclimate reconstruction, and a host of other forest ecological and biogeographic phenomena.
 In addition to tree rings, I utilize statistical, ecological, and geospatial techniques to investigate topics of interests.

 You can follow me on Twitter @StocktonMaxwell where I post sciencey stuff.